 This advantage is strong, but sometimes you’ll find it's far cheaper just to use screenscrapers to compare flights, and the best price found using the Cheap Hotel Prices guide, than using them.
 In that case, you need to balance the gain of the protection against the extra cost.

 Expedia* is the flight brokers' big brother.
-Its strengths are allowing multi-destination flight searches with a good range of special offers, plus it includes charter airlines and travel brokers, so it's a good all-rounder.
+Its strengths are allowing multi-destination flight searches with a good range of offers, plus it includes charter airlines and travel brokers, so it's a good all-rounder.

 Book your hotel and flight together and there's often an extra discount.
 It's covered in searches on Skyscanner, Kayak and TravelSupermarket.

-A close second, Travelocity is often excluded by screenscrapers, but it has some strong exclusive special offers which make it worth looking at separately.
+Travelocity is often excluded by screenscrapers, but it has some strong exclusive offers which make it worth looking at separately.

-It also found some of the cheapest results in our comparison, though sadly it doesn't include charter airlines or travel brokers.
+It also found good results in our price comparison, though sadly it doesn't include charter airlines or travel brokers.

 Quick stats: Allows you to search by flight class?
 Yes - economy, premium economy, biz class, 1st class.
 Includes charter airlines?
 No. Includes travel brokers?
 No. Includes budget airlines?
 Yes, searches 100s of airlines.

 Ethnic travel agents may be cheaper